-Anna Kendrick’s new show, Love Life, streams on Foxtel on Wednesday
+Anna Kendrick’s show, Love Life, streams on Foxtel

 The 10-episode romantic comedy stars Kendrick – one of the main stars of the Pitch Perfect movies – along with Zoe Chao, Peter Vack and Lesley Manville.
 It’s said to be about the journey from first love to last love and how the journey along the way makes us who we are.